ceari/edacc_web/specification.rst

 Instance : Benchmark
   A specific problem instance, e.g. a boolean formula.
 Solver
-  Programs that runs on instances and provides solutions.
+  Programs that run on instances and provide solutions, if possible.
   Specifically: SAT solvers.
 Solver Configuration
-  A solver and a set of specified parameters and their values that the solver should use.
+  A solver and a set of specified parameters and their values which the solver should use.
 Result
   The output or result of a solver that was run on a benchmark.
 Experiment